-- Virt-manager is a graphical front-end to libvirt, which interacts which the KVM hypervisor.
+- Ovirt-manager is a graphical front-end to libvirt, which interacts which the KVM hypervisor.
 You can use virt-manager to manage all your virtual machines running on KVM. - 1.
 To install virt-manager run the following commands:

 '''

 on debian-based systems

 sudo apt-get install virt-manager

 on Red Hat-based systems

 sudo yum install virt-manager

 '''

-2. After you have installed, you need to make sure you start up virt-manager as root
+2. After the installation, you need to make sure you start up virt-manager as root